 Traditional Glomus Tumor Surgery

 This complex operation requires surgeons to reroute a facial nerve to access and remove the tumor.
-As a result, you may experience temporary facial paralysis after surgery, and you may need a temporary tracheostomy and feeding tube due to some nerves being weak after surgery.
+As a result, you may experience temporary facial paralysis after surgery.
 Permanent facial paralysis is also a risk.
+You may need a temporary tracheostomy and feeding tube due to some nerves being weak after surgery.

 Facial Nerve Bridge Surgical Technique